tsedio/tsed/docs/tutorials/bullmq.md

 @FallbackJobController("foo")
 class FooFallbackController implements JobMethods {
   public handle() {
-    console.info(`I run for every job within the "foo" queue, which doesn't has it's own JobController`);
+    console.info(`I run for every job within the "foo" queue, which doesn't have its own JobController`);
   }
 }

 @FallbackJobController()
 class GlobalFallbackController implements JobMethods {
   public handle() {
-    console.info(`I run for every job in every other queue, which doesn't has it's own JobController`);
+    console.info(`I run for every job in every other queue, which doesn't have its own JobController`);
   }
 }
 ```